 Swords: Blades of various sorts are common magical symbols, from the witch's athame to the ceremonial swords and daggers used in Hermeticism and Voodoo.
-Swords are often used to "cut" ties between a subject and a curse, to draw barriers of protection, and to direct the magician's will.
+Swords are often used to stones, particularly crystals and precious stones.

-stones.
 They may be used in jewelry, made into charms, or used to focus the magician's concentration, such as looking into a crystal ball.
 Stones are also considered "grounding" because of their associations with the Earth.